GrenManSK/mdown/README.md

 `--search` - will search for manga by its title

 `--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; if ctrl+c mid download, program cache will not be automatically cleared, there is button in web to exit program.
-If program can not be exited with ctrl+c use it to exit program or type "<http://127.0.0.1:8080/end>" in browser, that can happen when you use program without web flag and then again with web flag in same powershell terminal
+If program can not be exited with ctrl+c use this button to exit program or type "<http://127.0.0.1:8080/end>" in browser, that can happen when you use program without web flag and then again with web flag in same `powershell` terminal (See [issue](https://github.com/GrenManSK/mdown/issues/5))

-`--server` - will start server from which you can download manga through local internet
+`--server` - will start server from which you can download manga through lan

 `--music` - will play music during downloading 1.
 Wushu Dolls, 2.
 Militech, 3.
 You Shall Never Have to Forgive Me Again 4.
 Valentinos 5.
 Force Projection